|Docs

 Project tokens are scoped to a specific environment within a project and can only be used to authenticate requests to that environment.

-Execute a Test Query
+Execute a test query

 Once you have your token, you can pass it within the Authorization header of your request.

-Using an Account Token
+Using an account token

 You can try the query below in the terminal of your choice.
 It should return your name and email on Railway:

-Using a Team Token
+Using a workspace token

-Using a Project Token
+Using a project token

 If you have a project token, you can use it to authenticate requests to a specific environment within a project.
 The query below should return the project and environment IDs:

-Viewing the Schema
+Viewing the schema

-Use popular tools like Postman or Insomnia to connect to the API and query the schema.
+The Railway API supports introspection meaning you can use popular tools like Postman or Insomnia to connect to the API and query the schema.
 Simply set up your connection with the endpoint and Authorization token, and fetch the schema.

 We also provide a collection file which can be imported into your preferred API client.
 Click here to download it.